cajacko/writing/writing/no-voting.md

 - Is it selfish for me to think that the problem isn't big enough?
   - Even if the difference feels small to me, it doesn't for other people
     - Problem is you don't know exactly what impact will come from the party you vote for.
 More effective ways of helping people, than the time/sadness needed to keep up with the news (talked about in next section)

+What am I trying to say in this section?

+- Looking at Maslow, we'll want to solve Physiological and Safety needs first.
+As we go upwards (in general as a country) each step becomes less important to solve.
+The difference between being physically alive, feeling safe and healthy and then being happy get's smaller and smaller as you go up the needs.
+- The world and country is doing fantastically, which means it's becoming less important to focus on making the world a better place (You'll still want to, but the difference you make is smaller)

+* As you solve physiological and safety needs the impact you have to improve the world reduces.
+Show the diagram of hour spent helping the world and impact

 ## Will my vote help to solve that problem?